binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Generic {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic}

-Do what ever you can to help establish clean lines of separation of concerns in terms of both domain and technology, and keep everything as simple as possible.
-Then it will be harder for defects and malicious code to hide.
+Do what ever you can to help establish clean lines of separation between concerns in terms of both domain and technology, and keep everything as simple as possible.
+It will then be harder for defects and malicious code to hide.

-Your staple practises when it comes to defending against potentially dangerous input should be validation and filtering.
-There will be cases though when the business requires that input must be accepted, is dangerous yet still valid.
-At this point, this is when you will need to implement sanitisation.
+Your staple practises, when it comes to defending against potentially dangerous input, should be validation and filtering.
+There will be cases though when the business requires that input must be accepted that is dangerous yet still valid.
+At this point, you will need to implement sanitisation.
 There is a lot more research and thought involved when you need to perform sanitisation.
-Therefore, the first cause of action should be to confirm that the specific dangerous yet valid input is in-fact essential.
+Therefore, the first course of action should be to confirm that the specific dangerous-yet-valid input is, in fact, essential.

 **Recommendations:**